cjdb/constexpr-contracts/README.md

 program won't compile.
 This is a huge advantage over using `<cassert>` or the GSL's `Expects` and `Ensures` macros.

-When optimisations are diabled and `NDEBUG` is not defined as a macro, the contract will check your predicate at run-time.
-If the predicate fails, then a diagnostic will be emit, and the program will crash.
+When optimisations are disabled and `NDEBUG` is not defined as a macro, the contract will check your predicate at run-time.
+If the predicate fails, then a diagnostic will be emitted, and the program will crash.

 When optimisations are enabled, and `NDEBUG` remains undefined, the program will emit a diagnostic